ericakido/ericashimomoto.github.io/index.md

 - Honorable Mention at the Brazilian Physics Olympiad, Brazil (2008).

 ## Invited Talks [[top](#erica-kido-shimomoto)]
+- Invited Talk at JICA, Jordan: AI Research and Development in Japan, AIRC, 2024.09.12. \
+  Title: Recent Trends on LLMs.
 - Invited Talk at Grandes Temas, an on-line talk series organized by the Academia STEM - UEA, 2023.07.05. \
   Title: Academic Career abroad.
 - Invited Talk at the Recent Trends in Computer Science and Artificial Intelligence [(CollaboTICS 2022)](https://collabotics2022.github.io/index.html), 2022.12.16. \